JXKael/wxapp-tennisking/README.md

 ## 4. Tags

 * **20181130_v1.0.2**: Released on Nov.
-30th, 2018，the first stable version, including the initial function such as getting all posts, diverse menu, stick-top posts, all posts of a player, etc.
+30th, 2018，the first stable version, including the initial function such as getting all posts, diverse menu, stick-top posts, viewing all posts of one player, filtering by tags, etc.